MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 For message-oriented sockets, the MSG_PARTIAL bit is set in the <i>lpFlags</i> parameter if a partial message is received.
 If a complete message is received, MSG_PARTIAL is cleared in <i>lpFlags</i>.
 In the case of delayed completion, the value pointed to by <i>lpFlags</i> is not updated.
 When completion has been indicated the Windows Sockets SPI client should call <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspgetoverlappedresult">LPWSPGetOverlappedResult</a> and examine the flags pointed to by the <i>lpdwFlags</i> parameter.

 If an overlapped operation completes immediately, <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwsprecv">LPWSPRecv</a></b> returns a value of zero and the <i>lpNumberOfBytesRecvd</i> parameter is updated with the number of bytes received and the flag bits pointed by the <i>lpFlags</i> parameter are also updated.
-If the overlapped operation is successfully initiated and will complete later, <b>LPWSPRecv</b> returns SOCKET_ERROR and indicates error code [WSA_IO_PENDING](windows-sockets-error-codes-2.md#wsa-io-pending).
+If the overlapped operation is successfully initiated and will complete later, **LPWSPRecv** returns SOCKET_ERROR and indicates error code [WSA_IO_PENDING](windows-sockets-error-codes-2.md#wsa-io-pending).
 In this case, <i>lpNumberOfBytesRecvd</i> and <i>lpFlags</i> is not updated.
-When the overlapped operation completes, the amount of data transferred is indicated either through the <i>cbTransferred</i> parameter in the completion routine (if specified), or through the <i>lpcbTransfer</i> parameter in <b>LPWSPGetOverlappedResult</b>.
-Flag values are obtained by examining the <i>lpdwFlags</i> parameter of <b>LPWSPGetOverlappedResult</b>.
+When the overlapped operation completes, the amount of data transferred is indicated either through the <i>cbTransferred</i> parameter in the completion routine (if specified), or through the <i>lpcbTransfer</i> parameter in **LPWSPGetOverlappedResult**.
+Flag values are obtained by examining the <i>lpdwFlags</i> parameter of **LPWSPGetOverlappedResult**.

-Providers must allow this function to be called from within the completion routine of a previous <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwsprecv">LPWSPRecv</a></b>, <b>LPWSPRecvFrom</b>, <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspsend">LPWSPSend</a></b>, or <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspsendto">LPWSPSendTo</a></b> function.
+Providers must allow this function to be called from within the completion routine of a previous <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwsprecv">LPWSPRecv</a></b>, **LPWSPRecvFrom**, <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspsend">LPWSPSend</a></b>, or <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspsendto">LPWSPSendTo</a></b> function.
 However, for a given socket, I/O completion routines cannot be nested.
 This permits time-sensitive data transmissions to occur entirely within a preemptive context.

 The <i>lpOverlapped</i> parameter must be valid for the duration of the overlapped operation.
 If multiple I/O operations are simultaneously outstanding, each must reference a separate overlapped structure.
 The <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/winsock2/ns-winsock2-wsaoverlapped">WSAOverlapped</a></b> structure is defined in its own reference page.

-If the <i>lpCompletionRoutine</i> parameter is null, the service provider signals the <b>hEvent</b> member of <i>lpOverlapped</i> when the overlapped operation completes if it contains a valid event object handle.
+If the <i>lpCompletionRoutine</i> parameter is null, the service provider signals the **hEvent** member of <i>lpOverlapped</i> when the overlapped operation completes if it contains a valid event object handle.
 A Windows Sockets SPI client can use <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspgetoverlappedresult">LPWSPGetOverlappedResult</a> to wait or poll on the event object.

-If <i>lpCompletionRoutine</i> is not null, the <b>hEvent</b> member is ignored and can be used by the Windows Sockets SPI client to pass context information to the completion routine.
+If <i>lpCompletionRoutine</i> is not null, the **hEvent** member is ignored and can be used by the Windows Sockets SPI client to pass context information to the completion routine.
 It is the service provider's responsibility to arrange for invocation of the client specified–completion routine when the overlapped operation completes.
 Since the completion routine must be executed in the context of the same thread that initiated the overlapped operation, it cannot be invoked directly from the service provider.
 The Ws2_32.dll offers an asynchronous procedure call (APC) mechanism to facilitate invocation of completion routines.

 A service provider arranges for a function to be executed in the proper thread and process context by calling <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nf-ws2spi-wpuqueueapc">WPUQueueApc</a></b>.
 This function can be called from any process and thread context, even a context different from the thread and process that was used to initiate the overlapped operation.